andylvua/CPP_CustomString/README.md

 > Arch based distros
 > $ sudo pacman -S cmake
 > ```
+>
+> For compiler installation, please, refer to the official documentation of your compiler.

 To install the library, you need to clone the repository first:
 ```bash